 If the benefits from the Business Combination do not meet the expectations of investors or securities analysts, the market price of our securities may decline.
 For example, from the Closing Date through March 11, 2024, our stock price fluctuated from a low of \$2.00 to a high of \$10.51.
 Fluctuations in the price of our securities could contribute to the loss of all or part of your investment.
 Immediately prior to the Business Combination, there was not a public market for Biote's stock and trading in the shares of our Class A common stock was not active.
 Accordingly, the valuation ascribed to Biote and our Class A common stock in the Business Combination may not be indicative of the price that will prevail in the trading market following the Business Combination.
 The trading price of our securities could be volatile and subject to wide fluctuations in response to various factors, some of which are beyond our control.
-Any of the factors listed below could adversely affect your investment in our securities may not recover and may experience a further decline.
+Any of the factors listed below could adversely affect your investment in our securities, and our securities may trade at prices significantly below the price you paid for them.
+In these circumstances, the trading price of our securities may not recover and may experience a further decline.